 18-wheeler crash closes I-10 bridge in Calcasieu Parish

-LAKE CHARLES — An 18-wheeler crash in Calcasieu Parish has left both sides of the I-10 bridge at milepost 28 closed.
+LAKE CHARLES — Eastbound lanes on the I-10 bridge in Calcasieu Parish have reopened after an 18-wheeler crash left both sides of the I-10 bridge at milepost 28 closed.

 Troopers with the Louisiana State Police are assisting the Lake Charles Police Department in clearing the scene.